expert digital marketing coach matthew bertram

 1. Where does demand actually originate?

-2. What determines lead quality vs. lead volume?
+2. What determines signal quality versus signal volume?

-3. How does revenue flow through the organization?
+3. How does revenue move through the organization—formally and informally?

 4. What breaks under load?